rzmk/czv/README.md

 ## Notes

-czv is inspired by the command-line tools [xsv](https://github.com/BurntSushi/xsv) and [qsv](https://github.com/jqnatividad/qsv), but czv is not intended to cover all of their commands or features.
+czv is inspired by the command-line tools [xsv](https://github.com/BurntSushi/xsv) and [qsv](https://github.com/jqnatividad/qsv), but czv is not intended to cover all of their commands.

 Not all provided libraries may be in sync at a given time.
 See the [available operations table](#available-operations) for a common operation list between libraries (not all implementations for a given operation may be in sync either, for example they may not have the same builder/function arguments).